yogeshojha/rengine/README.md

 **reNgine can now be accessed from <https://127.0.0.1> or if you're on the VPS <https://your_vps_ip_address>**

-A detailed installation guide can also be found [here](https://www.rffuste.com/2022/05/23/rengine-a-brief-overview/).
-Thanks to Rubén!
+**Unless you are on development branch, please do not access reNgine via any ports**

 ## Installation (Mac/Windows/Other)

-Installation instructions can be found at [https://reNgine.wiki/install/detailed/](https://reNgine.wiki/install/detailed/)
+Installation instructions can be found at [https://reNgine.wiki/install/detailed/](https://reNgine.wiki/2.0/install/detailed/)

 ## Updating